 Due to the excellent cushioning and the 1.9” Precision and Balanced Non-Flex Rollers, both these models stay whisper-quiet even when a heavy, tall user is running on it at full speed.

 Talking about speed, these treadmills have a top speed of 10 mph, which isn’t the best.
 But speed alone cannot be used as a determining factor.
-You get 20-workouts bundled with the treadmill along with a 10% incline feature.
+You get 20-workouts bundled with the treadmill, also this treadmill has incline it comes with a 10% incline feature.

 Also, the 6.5SI model comes with a one-year iFit membership.
 That gives you access to 16000 workouts including live training sessions, simulations and more.